tomershvueli/WhereTheHellAreTomerAndMichelle/_posts/2019-07-01-split-croatia-the-new-mediterranean-must-see-stop.md

 ![Croatian Food](/assets/img/croatia_food-1.png "Croatian Food")

-_Truffle pizza (claimed by some to be the best pizza they've have in their life), Seafood Pasta, and a massive seafood platter including Seabass, muscles, langoustines and more._
+_Truffle pizza (claimed by some to be the best pizza they've had in their life), Seafood Pasta, and a massive seafood platter including Seabass, muscles, langoustines, and more._

 As Michelle and I travel for long periods of time, we don't like eating out too often.
 Luckily, there are plenty of market options right near the city center.
 The green market is a colorful place filled with booths of any vegetables or fruits you'd like, and even some snails if that's your thing.
 On the other side of the Palace, you'll find a fish market with fish so fresh, you can smell the market from down the road.
 Just be prepared to gut the fish or de-tail and de-vine the shrimp ;)